captainys/TOWNSROM/README.md

 The current copyright law protects the software developer, but not the software.
 Once the developer closes the door, nobody can use the software legally.
 Should the developer be given a right to take software away from the users?
 Should a developer be allowed to kill a software that was once released to the world?
 I don't think so.
 The copyright law should protect the developers as well as the software.
 I'm not saying make all old programs free.
 I am saying there should be a rule that the user can continue using old software for reasonable price, and the developer can benefit by keeping the software available.

 You need minimum two ROM images, FMT_SYS and FMT_DOS.
 Others can somehow be auto-generated.
 The developer of UNZ emulator, Kasanova, has also developed a compatible and free version of FMT_SYS.
 He has generously opened the source code.
-His version is only good for booting from CD-ROM drive, but I intend to take over and make it bootable from Floppy and Hard disk drives.
+His version is only good for booting from CD-ROM drive, but I took over and made it bootable from Floppy and Hard disk drives.

 The other ROM image, FMT_DOS, was a problem.
 It includes MSDOS.SYS, COMMAND.COM, and MSCDEX.EXE.
 MSCDEX.EXE can be replaced with SHSUCDX (https://github.com/adoxa/shsucd).
 I really appreciate the developer of SHSUCDX for their effort to develop a compatible version of MSCDEX.
 However, I still needed MSDOS.SYS and COMMAND.COM equivalent to MS-DOS Ver 3.1.
 Microsoft opened MS-DOS V2.0 source code, but stopped short of V3.1.

-So, I started writing YSDOS.SYS, a compatible version of DOS, and finally made it bootable into FM Towns OS.
+So, I started writing YSDOS.SYS, a compatible version of DOS, and YAMAND.COM, a compatible version of COMMAND.COM.
+I finally made it bootable into FM Towns OS.
 So, I opened it.

 Currently-known limitations are: